Our Lady of Miracles

 The alabaster jar represents the gifts we give to Jesus.
 Mark 14:3-9 and Luke 7:36-50 show us the passion of a woman who anointed Jesus with perfume from her alabaster jar.
 The significance of this is written in the WordByte “Your Alabaster Jar of Love for Jesus“.

-The roses remind us of the power of meditating on the mysteries of the Christian faith while praying the Rosary as we unite our intercessions to the care of the Blessed Mother Mary.
+The roses in our Marian Shrine remind us of the power of meditating on the mysteries of the Christian faith while praying the Rosary as we unite our intercessions to the care of the Blessed Mother Mary.

 The white lily is recognized in scriptures for its beauty and fragrance.
 It’s often used to designate royal dignity, the beauty of wisdom, and spousal union.
 It’s easy to see why the lily has been attributed to Mary.
 Sometimes she is compared to the lily.
 Other times, she holds a lily in her hand or is depicted in a field of lilies.
 Early in the development of Good News Ministries of Tampa Bay, we smelled lilies, where none were visible, while praying the Rosary.
 See the fully story here.